 - Delegate – Hand off tasks and free yourself up for high-level work.

-Consider where your team falls from being beginners to self-sufficient experts.
+Consider where your team falls, from being beginners to self-sufficient experts.
 Then, you should adapt your style to give them what they need to progress.

 Directing Beginners Who Require Close Supervision